LoyolaChicagoBooks/cder/source/events.rst

 counter application that can be used to keep track of the capacity of, say, a movie theater.

+This is an example of a section reference :ref:`sec_BoundedCounterAbstraction` (example for K).

+.. _sec_BoundedCounterAbstraction:

 The bounded counter abstraction
 -------------------------------